rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-http-ca-cert</code></td>
 		<td>Path to X.509 CA certificate for HTTPS mTLS.
 		    <br><br>Path to a PEM file containing one or more X.509 CA certificates. rqlite uses every certificate in this file as a trust anchor when verifying client certificates presented to its HTTPS API under mutual TLS.
-To restrict trust to a specific issuer, ensure the file contains only that issuer&#39;s certificate.</td>
+To restrict trust to a specific issuer, ensure the file contains only that issuer&#39;s certificate.
+You must also set <code>-http-verify-client</code> to enable mTLS.</td>
 	</tr>
 	<tr>
 		<td><code>-http-cert</code></td>